 Comparing Firmness (Support & Feel)

-Nectar is a 6 to 6.5 on our 10-point firmness scale (where 10 is the most firm) and Leesa is a 5.5.
+Nectar is a 6.5 on our 10-point firmness scale (where 10 is the most firm) and Leesa is a 5.5.
 As medium to medium-firm mattresses, most individuals like their feel.

-Each bed’s comfort layers feel soft when interacting with them and each does a great job of catering to back, stomach, and side sleepers.
+Each bed’s comfort layers feel soft when interacting with them and each does a great job of catering to back sleepers, people who prefer to sleep on their stomach, and side sleepers.
 However, Nectar is particularly great for side sleepers who need additional pressure relief in their and hips and shoulders because of its expanded memory layers.